ryanklaiber/Possible/README.md

 # asinow

 The goal for this program is to have it compute the way to the most power for humans.
+The independence, unification, and truth functions are run upon input.
+The rest of the functions, beginning with creation are run separately when there has been deemed sufficient stored sentences in the hash tables.

 Independence